barbalex/bb2/README.md

 This project succeeds [bb](https://github.com/barbalex/bb).

-It was deeply refactored to use new technologies to maximize maintainability.
+It was deeply refactored to use new technologies and maximize maintainability.

 ## Used technologies: